The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

 However, the models include varying degrees of realism in terms of setup, metallicity, the inclusion of an upper atmosphere, and more.
 Unfortunately, these models do not yet include the effect of magnetic fields and simulations of stellar magnetic features are currently only available for several values of effective temperature (see \autoref{sec:stellarmodels_smallscale}--\ref{sec:stellarmodels_spots}).
-The simulations of magnetic features on stars with a wide range of effective temperatures, metallicities, and surface gravities are urgently needed for assessing the magnetic component of stellar contamination of transmission spectra.
-Additionally, the above mentioned simulations typically cover only a small part of a stellar atmosphere and are limited to rather modest activity levels.
-Nonetheless, these models are ready to serve as the basis for the production of models in the context of exoplanet observations, given sufficient investments in the computational and human resources required for these efforts.
+The simulations of magnetic features on stars with a wide range of effective temperatures, metallicities, and surface gravities (in particular, covering the fundamental parameters of known cool stars hosting exoplanets, i.e., from early F- to late M-dwarfs and metallicity values from at least $-1$ to $+0.5$) are urgently needed for assessing the magnetic component of stellar contamination of transmission spectra.
+While the above mentioned simulations typically cover only a small part of a stellar atmosphere, they are ready to serve as the basis for the production of models in the context of exoplanet observations, given sufficient investments in the computational and human resources required for these efforts.